-It’s fall, which means it’s time for seasonal changes.
-This also includes the abrupt beginning of allergies for many patients in Texas.
-Allergies can come and go throughout the year due to the pollination and growth of grasses and trees.
-This can lead many patients to feel miserable during the spring and fall when allergies tend to be at their worst.
-At The ENT and Allery Centers of Texas, patients who are unhappy with their routine allergies can finally find a solution that can make seasonal transition easier—eliminating the sneezing, runny nose, and itchy eyes that often occur from morning until night!
+It’s fall, which means the beginning of allergies for many patients in Texas.
+Some allergies include fall weeds, which can travel hundreds of miles with windy conditions, or include molds, which can hide under wet places like under piles of damp leaves outside.
+Patients can often have worsening symptoms and feel miserable during this season.
+At the ENT and allergy center of Texas, patients who are unhappy with their routine allergies can finally find a solution that can make seasonal transition easier – eliminating the sneezing, runny nose, and itchy eyes that often occur from morning until night!

 Below are a few recommendations our team can suggest in finding a solution to the symptoms of your seasonal allergies: